osmikonSEARCH

 Eastern Europe Collection of the BSB

-Specialised Information Service for Russian, East and Southeast European Studies
+Specialised Information Service for East, Central and Southeast European Studies

 The Collegium Carolinum in Munich, a research institute for the history of the Czech Republic and Slovakia, brings together internationally renowned scholars who deal with the history of and present situation in the Czech Republic, Slovakia and Eastern Central Europe.
 The associated institute organises conferences, produces numerous publications such as the journal “Bohemia” and maintains a subject library with the largest special collection on Bohemica and Sudetica in Germany.